 5. Your Big To-Dos Are Already Done

-Not only is SOMETHING done before 10 a.m., if you use your time well, the most important task for the day is done by mid-morning.
+If you use your time well, the essential task for the day can be done by mid-morning.

-The way I usually spend my later time is in meetings, answering email or doing other tasks that require less mental energy.
+I usually spend my later time in meetings, answering emails, or doing other tasks that require less mental energy.

 But again, even if those don’t go well or take longer than expected, the big stuff is already accomplished.
 Which means you’re really already done for the day.

-Think about what that could mean to you and the people you love: when you start early, you get your evenings back, your weekends back and your life back.
-Because your big work is… done.
+Think about what that could mean to you and the people you love: When you start early, you get your evenings back, your weekends back, and your life back.
+Because your most important work is done.